 $1 MILLION IN MEDICAL AID FOR FLOOD SURVIVORS IN MUMBAI

-In 2005, torrential floods displaced millions, especially slumdwellers, whose makeshift houses were washed away.
+In 2005, torrential floods displaced millions in Mumbai, especially slumdwellers whose makeshift houses were washed away.
 We immediately provided food and blankets for the refugees.
 Medical teams treated more than 50,000 patients and distributed $1 million in medicines.